stanleyogada/OGADA-SWIFT-BANKING-FRONTEND/README.md

 ## How to contribute

+1. Checkout to main branch and pull lastest changes `git checkout main && git pull origin main`
-1. Create your branch with the of your current ticket e.g `git checkout -b ch-#675-add-pretier-configuration`.
+2. Create your branch with the of your current ticket e.g `git checkout -b ch-#675-add-pretier-configuration`.
-2. Make your changes.
+3. Make your changes.
-3. Stage and commit your changes. e.g. `git add . && git commit -m "ch-#675: setup prettier configuration"`.
+4. Stage and commit your changes. e.g. `git add . && git commit -m "ch-#675: setup prettier configuration"`.
-4. Repeat **step 2 and 3** until you're done with your ticket tasks.
+5. Repeat **step 2 and 3** until you're done with your ticket tasks.
-5. Pull from origin `main` branch to sync all changes online with your local branch `git pull origin main`.
+6. Pull from origin `main` branch to sync all changes online with your local branch `git pull origin main`.
-6. Fix all conflict/s if any (You might need to consult help from the Engineer responsible for causing the conflict/s).
+7. Fix all conflict/s if any (You might need to consult help from the Engineer responsible for causing the conflict/s).
-7. Push your changes on your current branch! eg. `git push origin ch-#5-add-pretier-configuration`
+8. Push your changes on your current branch! eg. `git push origin ch-#5-add-pretier-configuration`
-8. Create a **PR** in GitHub.
+9. Create a **PR** in GitHub.
-9. If any change/s is requested by your Code Reviewers, repeat **step 2 to 7** until your **PR** is approved.
+10. If any change/s is requested by your Code Reviewers, repeat **step 2 to 7** until your **PR** is approved.
-10. Merge **PR**. 🚢
+11. Merge **PR**. 🚢

 #